k0smik0/kusor/readme.md

 - new fresh/best/etc location is again broadcasted when kusor receives it, so other components interested to it could get using their broadcastreceiver if they can/want not get it using "getLocation" main method.

 Check sample application, and you will see how it is more simpler than read here ;D

+--

+And oh, why this name?
+Because Kusor was the Phoenician god of navigation and inventions ;D